eeronomicon/phpshoes/README.md

   * Input: associate "Doc Merkins" with "Footsies" and "Sole Man"
   * Output: a query of "Doc Merkins" shows "Footsies" and "Sole Man" as Stores

+* Can add a Store to a Brand
+  * Input: associate "Sole Man" Store with "Jhonn Flubog" Brand
+  * Output: a query of all Stores associated with "Jhonn Flubog" returns "Sole Man"

 ## Setup/Installation Requirements